-Our report identified that all surveyed investment banks have some form of research, experimentation or live proof of concept underway into Distributed Ledger Technology (DLT).
+Our report identified that all surveyed banks have some form of research, experimentation or live proof of concept underway into Distributed Ledger Technology (DLT).
 However, most respondents believed the current investment into DLT research and initiatives was limited, and largely allocated to specific proofs of concept rather than larger firm or industry-wide uses.
-75% of surveyed banks were seen to be in a 'wait and see' phase (building awareness and understanding the business case), while the remaining 25% have implemented pilots or small-scale live solutions, such as in the areas of trade finance and exchange settlement.
+72% of surveyed banks were seen to be in a 'wait and see' phase (building awareness and understanding the business case), while 17% have implemented small-scale live solutions, such as in the areas of trade finance and exchange settlement.

-While nearly half of investment banks surveyed believe that this technology will have the largest beneficial impact in trade processing & client support activities, the list of potential uses given was extensive, for example from processing corporate actions to automating contractual agreements.
+While nearly half of banks surveyed believed that this technology will have the largest beneficial impact in trade processing and client support activities, the list of potential uses given was extensive, for example from processing corporate actions to automating contractual agreements.